 When a child stops wanting to participate in group activities, including attending sports practice, school clubs or even social gatherings, it can be a sign that something is wrong.
 Some kids with learning difficulties struggle with a secret sense of shame.
 They may believe that they are less worthy than others or that their peers will not like them if they discover they have a learning difficulty.
 Over time this can lead to increased isolation and depression.
 It’s important for educators and families to put things in perspective and provide plenty of opportunities for children to open up about how they are feeling.

-- Acting up or attention seeking behaviour
+- Acting up or attention seeking behavior

 Sometimes children who act up in the classroom or who come across as the class clown may be doing so in an effort to distract others from their poor academic performance.
 Acting out and being reprimanded can be a way of getting out of classroom activities, such as reading out loud or writing on the board.
 It can also be a way of getting more personal attention from teachers, even if it is negative attention.
-When bullying and anti-social behaviour are an issue, it may be a sign that the child is rejecting others before they have a chance to reject him or her.
-It’s important to address these issues as soon as they come up and to look at what might be motivating the behaviour, particularly if a learning difficulty or difference is present.
+When bullying and anti-social behavior are an issue, it may be a sign that the child is rejecting others before they have a chance to reject him or her.
+It’s important to address these issues as soon as they come up and to look at what might be motivating the behavior, particularly if a learning difficulty or difference is present.

 Talk things out